 Reseller hosting is hosting made for people to resell.
 It is commonly used by web developers and designers who need to host websites for their clients.
 Some people also use reseller hosting to start their own web hosting service.

-GreenGeeks is, as its name suggests, a web hosting service that aims to provide green energy web hosting.
+GreenGeeks is, as its name suggests, one of the providers that aim to provide green energy web hosting.

 The Best Ecommerce Hosting

-As an online merchant, it is mandatory that you get the greatest provider for hosting a web app or ecommerce site.
-As those sites handle monetary transactions, security should be one of your biggest concerns when choosing a web hosting plan.
+As an online merchant, it is mandatory that you get the greatest provider for putting a web app or ecommerce site online.
+As those sites handle monetary transactions, security should be one of your biggest concerns when choosing a plan.